t8kohe02/dev-academy-spring-2025-exercise/README.md

 # The exercise
 Create a web application that uses a backend service to fetch the data.
 Backend can be made with any technology.
 We at Solita use for example (not in preference order) Java/Kotlin/C#/TypeScript but you are free to choose any other technology as well.

 You are provided with Docker setup, with contains a PostgreSQL database with all the necessary data for the exercise.
-Instructions for database setup here (linkki)

 You can also freely choose the frontend technologies to use.
 The important part is to give good instructions on how to build and run the project.